masakhane-io/masakhane-news/README.md

 The final (distilled) model for each repetition `$I` can be found in `$OUTPUT_DIR/final/p0-i$I`, which contains the same files as described above.

-## change verbalizer (acording to the classess foe each language) in pet/pvp.py in class MasakhaneNewsPVP(PVP)
+## change verbalizer (acording to the classess for each language)
-since we have differen labels category for different languages, we need to change the verbalizer acording to the classes
+since we have differen labels category for different languages, we need to change the verbalizer acording to the classes in pet/pvp.py in class MasakhaneNewsPVP(PVP)

 Example
 #### for eng

     VERBALIZER = {
         "sports": ["Sports"],
-        "politics": ["Politics"],
+        "politics": ["Politic"],
         "business": ["Business"],
         "health": ["Health"],
         "entertainment": ["Entertainment"],